 HOW TO KNOW WHEN THE OIL IS READY

-Place the skillet over medium-high heat and add the oil.
+Place the skillet over medium-high or medium heat (the heat setting really depends on the size of your burner), and add the oil.
 Once the oil reaches a range between 350°F and 375°F, you can begin frying.

 You can easily determine whether or not the oil is ready with a pinch of flour.
 Sprinkle a pinch of flour over the oil; if the oil does nothing, it is not hot enough, and you either need to wait longer or possibly increase the heat slightly.
 If the flour darkens and puts off a burnt smell, the oil is too hot, and you need to reduce the temperature.
 If the flour sizzles, the oil is just right, and it's time to fry some chicken!